codespace-justin/coaching-files/justin-jenecke--code-samples/3-interactive-web-apps/JavaScript-ReadMe.md

     *Object* : a variable that has other variables as properties

+#### Note:

+    - You also get a special String in JavaScript known as a 'Template String'

+    - Template Strings are used together with normal Strings to inject other variables or objects into the String
+    - Can be used to inject HTML inside a String as well
+    - Typical uses cases include:
+        * dynamically creating a new HTML Element using JavaScript
+        * dynamically injecting a name into a custom greeting message
+        * Populating HTML elements such as an <ul> with variables stored in an array

 ### Control Statements/Conditionals:

     - Perform an action if a condition is met (if true, when an event happens, etc.)

+    - If statement

+    - If Else

+    - Switch Statement

 ### Functions: